TerminalHash/Modern/README.md

 * ~~Original Adwaita themes from [libgtk](https://gitlab.gnome.org/GNOME/gtk/) (GTK+3, GTK+2) and [libadwaita](https://gitlab.gnome.org/GNOME/libadwaita) (GTK+4), what exported with widget factories of this toolkits.~~
 * Some code i picked from our works -  [Clearlooks Phenix Plume](https://github.com/TerminalHash/clearlooks-phenix-plume) and based on this theme my forks.
 * Fully rebased on [Adw-Mod](https://gitlab.com/hrdwrrsk/AdwMod-theme) by hrdwrrsk
+* Recolored Metacity theme from TraditionalOk by Daniel Borgmann, Andrea Cimitan

 ## Screenshots